RafaGago/mini-async-log/README.md

 it uses an unbounded algorithm, so it doesn't need to deal with the full-queue case.

+With 16 threads and 1M messages its throughput is around 70% better than "mal-blocking" and its worst-case latency is 1100% worse.
+Keep in mind that "mal-sync" doesn't use a bounded queue and its producers sleep under contention.

 Against mal-heap/mal-hybrid it loses in every metric in all the tests, the only exception being the 100k single threaded test, where it has a slight throughput edge over mal-heap and a better worst case latency.
+On the 16 thread case it reaches a 366ms worst case latency.

 Compared against the mal bounded variants, with 16 threads and 1M messages its throughput is around 60% better than "mal-blocking" and its worst-case latency